univie-histR-2020s/univie-histR-2020s.github.io/_posts/z.2020-04-18-L06.md

 	* These can be categorized as **occupations**;
 	* Additionally, *blacksmith*, *coppersmith*, and *goldsmith* can also be categorized as **'metal industry'**, while *baker* and *confectioner*, can be categorized as **'food industry'**;
 	* Yet even more, one might want to introduce additional categories, such as **luxury production** to include items like *goldsmith* and *confectioner*; and **regular production** for items like *baker*, *blacksmith*, *coppersmith*.
-* Such categorizations can be created in two different way, with each having its advantages:
+* Such categorizations can be created in two different ways, with each having its advantages:
 	* first, one can create them as additional columns.
 This approach will allow to always have the original—or alternative—classifications at hand, which is helpful for re-thinking classifications and creating alternative ones where items will be reclassified differently, based on a  different set of assumptions about your subject.
 	* second, these can be created in separate files, which might be easier as one does not have to stare at existing classifications and therefore will be less influenced by them in making classification decisions.
 * Additionally, one can use some pre-existing classifications that have already been created in academic literature.
 These most likely need to be digitized and converted into properly formatted data, as we discussed in the previous lesson.